fridujo/fridujo-docs/README.md

-# fridujo-docs
+# Fridujo Documentation Repository

-static documentation of Fridujo projects
+This repository is used purely to host Github Pages.